tenstorrent/tt-metal/docs/source/ttnn/converting_torch_model_to_ttnn.rst

         output = ttnn.gelu(output)
         return output

-Step 3 - Optimizing the model
+Step 3 - Optimizing the Model
 *****************************

 Starting off with the test: